Registration exam - NZREX Clinical

-We need up to 20 working days to process your application.
-If your application is incomplete we may need more time.
+We need up to 20 working days to process your complete application.
+If your application is incomplete it may be returned to you or we may need more time.
 Once we’ve processed your application we will write to you advising of the outcome of your application.

 The form(s) you need to complete depend on your particular circumstances.

-If you are applying to sit NZREX Clinical for the first time, please complete forms NZREX1, NZREX2 and NZREX3.
+If you are applying to sit NZREX Clinical for the first time, please complete forms NZREX1 and NZREX3.

-Repeat candidates need only to complete forms NZREX2 and NZREX4.
+Repeat candidates need only to complete the NZREX4.

-The NZREX Clinical examination is held 4 times a year in Auckland, New Zealand.
+The NZREX Clinical is held in Auckland, New Zealand.